marhoy/nrk-download/README.md

 In general, you should try to avoid installing python packages as root (Administrator), and keep your global Python-installation clean (and under control of you OS package manager (like rpm or deb)).
 This can be achieved in several ways:

 1. Install Python packages under your own home-directory by passing the `--user` option to the `pip` installer.
-2. Install your own user-specific Python distribution, where you install packages.
+2. Install your own user-specific Python distribution, where you can later install packages.
 [Anaconda](https://www.continuum.io/downloads) is a good choice.
+It also has good support for environments (see next).
-3. Create a [virtual environment](http://docs.python-guide.org/en/latest/dev/virtualenvs/) and install packages in there.
+3. Create a virtual environment using [standard Python](http://docs.python-guide.org/en/latest/dev/virtualenvs/) or [conda](https://conda.io/docs/using/envs.html) and install packages in there.

 ## Special considerations for MacOS (OS X)